yeojeongkim/61040-portfolio/psets/pset1.md

 ### Minimal Specification of PersonalAccessToken
 - **concept** PersonalAccessToken
 - **purpose** limit access to certain users without needing a password
-- **principle** after a user generates a personal access token, it can grant access for that users instead of the password
+- **principle** after a registered user generates a personal access token, it can grant access for that user without the password
 - **state**
     - a set of Tokens with
         - an owner User